folbert/fewbricks/docs/getting-started.md

   return get_template_directory() . '/project-fewbricks';
 });
 ```
-If you want to, feel free to copy the directory plugins/fewbricks/fewbricks-demo to project-fewbricks.
+~~If you want to, feel free to copy the directory plugins/fewbricks/fewbricks-demo to project-fewbricks.
 This will give
 you some example code to play around with.
 You will also get code for an auto loader that you can keep, edit or
 delete as you see fit.
 The rest of the documentation will assume that you have auto-loading in place in one way or
-another.
+another.~~

-Make sure that there is a file named fewbricks-init.php in the root of the directory where your custom
+~~Make sure that there is a file named fewbricks-init.php in the root of the directory where your custom
-Fewbricks files will reside.
+Fewbricks files will reside.~~
-{: .fw-700 }